bkesterbyld/maroon-potato/src/pages/faq.md

-          In-memory processing, on the other hand, is extremely useful for high throughput operations and calculations where either speed is essential or you are trying to do a simulataneous operation of many large, massive, disparate data sets.
+          In-memory processing, on the other hand, is extremely useful for high throughput operations and calculations—where speed is essential or you are trying to do a simulataneous operations on many large, massive, disparate data sets.
 By putting data into memory, you can do calculations in nanosecond timeframes while  avoiding physical database contention, CPU racing and other nasty computer science problems.

+          With Above's approach, you can mix standard, edge, parallel and in-memory processing in the right ratios for your use case and budget.
       - title: How does the logic work?
 Can I code my own?
         content: >-
           Above's no code logic is based in large part on [control-flow